raljoach/CurrencyConverter/README.md

 * OAuth/JWT - Authentication to Currency Controller could be implemented using JWT
 * Cache-control - browser side caching of calls to this API can be implemented in Currency Controller using cache-control header
 * Versioning - versioning of requests can be implemented via headers
-* Retry/Back pressure - implement retry and back off logic for external exchange API calls
 * Rate limiting on Currency Controller API usage
 * API keys for Currency Controller to track whose using this API
-* Support for more than 3 external exchange APIs
 * Support for external exchange API authentication (if required) - can be implemented using
 * An option for making parallel calls to external exchange APIs, first one wins is returned
 * An option to return the latest conversion rate of all external Exchange APIs, instead of just returning the first successful exchange API response